 Photo by Jaspreet Kaleka

-In August 2012, Wade Michael Page fatally shot six people and wounded four others in a mass shooting at a Sikh temple in Oak Creek, Wisconsin.
+In August 2012, Wade Michael Page fatally shot six people and wounded four others in a mass shooting at a Sikh temple in Oak Creek, Wisconsin, before turning the gun on himself.
 It was the worst race-based attack in the U.S. since the KKK bombed the 16th Street Baptist Church in 1963 in Montgomery, Alabama.
 In the wake of his father’s murder in the attack, Pardeep Kaleka, has become a powerful voice against hate crime and violence.

 August 5th, 2012 began like a typical Sunday, with me taking my young son and daughter to the Gurudwara (Sikh Temple), and my wife catching up on some work.
 Ten minutes into the drive my daughter sheepishly let me know that she’d left her notebook at the house.
 That kind of forgetfulness was a bad habit of hers and I was a bit annoyed as I turned to return to the house.
 Asking with a wink if she was absolutely positive she had everything she needed for Sunday School we set off again for the temple.
 Halfway there I had to pull over to let a stream of squad cars go blazing past.
 As a former cop, I knew that something very serious had to be happening to warrant such a high response.
 When I arrived at the temple a squad car was blocking the way.
 I told the officer I needed to get through to the Gurudwara and he responded that there was an active shooting scene there.
 Though I heard exactly what he said, I couldn’t take it in.